Vitalis Outsourcing Master Service Agreement

 All Confidential Information, unless otherwise specified in writing, shall remain the sole and exclusive property of the Disclosing Party and shall be used by the Receiving Party only for the purpose intended herein, except as may be required by applicable law or legal process.

-ARTICLE 6: RETURN OF CONFIDENTIAL INFORMATION
+ARTICLE 5: RETURN OR DELETION OF CONFIDENTIAL INFORMATION

-ARTICLE 12: PERSONAL INFORMATION
+ARTICLE 6: PERSONAL INFORMATION

-ARTICLE 14: LEGAL CAPACITY OF REPRESENTATIVES
+ARTICLE 7: LEGAL CAPACITY OF REPRESENTATIVES

 Each Party represents and warrants to the other Party that it or its representative executing this Agreement on its behalf is duly appointed and acting representative and has the legal capacity required under applicable law to enter into this Agreement and bind it.

-ARTICLE 15: GOVERNING LAW AND DISPUTE RESOLUTION
+ARTICLE 8: GOVERNING LAW AND DISPUTE RESOLUTION

-ARTICLE 16: COUNTERPARTS; ELECTRONIC SIGNATURE
+ARTICLE 9: COUNTERPARTS; ELECTRONIC SIGNATURE

 This Agreement may be executed in any number of counterparts, each of which is an original, but all of which together constitute one and the same agreement.
+This Agreement may be executed electronically or by electronic signature, and such electronic signatures shall be deemed original signatures and binding upon the Parties.

 IN WITNESS WHEREOF, the Parties have hereunto affixed their signatures.